 There are two common ways to do this in the shopping cart page design.
 One is through inline editing and the other is via a pop-up screen.
 The product image and details should be updated to reflect any changes made by the user.

-Provide a clear labels or icons on the actionable items.
-A plus (+) or minus (-) sign are universally known symbols and should be used to visualize adding or removing of items.
+Provide clear labels or icons on the actionable items.
+A plus (+) or minus (-) sign are universally known symbols and should be used to visualize adding or removing items.

 Coupon code fields are those little form boxes that you find near the mini shopping cart.
 It is a portal for customers to input a product or store specific coupon codes.
 These codes are normally for discounts or free items.